telerik/document-processing-docs/knowledge-base/modify-form-fields.md

 ---
 title: Iterate and modify form fields in code
-description:  Iterate and modify form fields in code
+description: Learn how to iterate and modify form fields in code using PdfProcessing.
 type: how-to
 page_title:  Iterate and modify form fields in code
 slug: modify-form-fields